apify/crawlee/website/blog/2024/04-23-scrapy-vs-crawlee/index.md

 await KeyValueStore.setValue('key', { foo: 'bar' });
 ```

-### Anti-blocking and Fingerprints
+### Anti-blocking and fingerprints

 In Scrapy, handling anti-blocking strategies like [IP rotation](https://pypi.org/project/scrapy-rotated-proxy/), [user-agent rotation](https://python.plainenglish.io/rotating-user-agent-with-scrapy-78ca141969fe), custom solutions via middleware, and plugins are needed.

-Crawlee provides HTTP crawling and [browser fingerprints](https://crawlee.dev/docs/guides/avoid-blocking) with zero configuration necessary; fingerprints are enabled by default and available in `PlaywrightCrawler` and `PuppeteerCrawler` but work with `CheerioCrawler` and the other HTTP Crawlers too.
+Crawlee provides HTTP crawling and [browser fingerprints](https://crawlee.dev/docs/guides/avoid-blocking) with zero configuration necessary; fingerprints are enabled by default and available in `PlaywrightCrawler` and `PuppeteerCrawler` but also work with `CheerioCrawler` and the other HTTP Crawlers.

 ### Error handling